 Understanding who is liable in a Glastonbury paralysis case occurs through an investigation and by obtaining witness statements, pictures, and medical records.
 Ultimately, lawyers make assessments of the case, and a judge or a jury determines liability.

-It is important to understand that in Glastonbury if someone is more than 51 percent at fault for an accident, they cannot recover.
+If someone is more than 51 percent at fault for an accident, they cannot recover.
 Then, if a claimant is partially at fault, their damages may be reduced by their percentage of liability.
 For example, if someone were 20% at fault, they would receive 80 percent of their damages.
 If a person becomes paralyzed because they chose not to treat an injury following an accident, that could be a contributing factor and being found contributorily negligent.

 If the incident was a workplace injury, the case may involve workers’ compensation, and there would be no need to prove negligence.
 All that is needed is to prove that somebody suffered injuries in the course and scope of their employment.